Palestinian Israeli Conflict Gaza.

 At the end of 2015, 1 in every 113 people–65.3 million–was a refugee, internally displaced, or seeking asylum.
 This humanitarian crisis is greater than any since World War II.

 UNHCR, the UN Refugee Agency

 How can societies around the world measurably reduce global conflict and its devastating impact?
 The Pearson Institute for the Study and Resolution of Global Conflicts is confronting this challenge head-on.

-The Pearson Institute seeks to understand the complex causes and consequences of conflict by mobilizing the best minds and the most innovative tools and technology to get to the roots of terrorism.
-In the shadow of continued attacks in this country and those abroad, this effort is about identifying how terrorism is spawned, and how it grows and spreads.
+The Pearson Institute seeks to understand the complex causes and consequences of conflict by mobilizing the best minds and the most innovative tools and technology to get to the roots of these issues.

 We’re building a research community of preeminent scholars from multiple disciplines who are applying the latest scientific methodologies to understand and address the complex mix of economic, political, religious, cultural, and psychological variables that fuel conflict and the damage it inflicts on countries, communities, and individuals.